chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: When implementing abstract method, take care of existing ellipsis
+- [x] fix: populate arguments from locals should only include required arguments
+- [x] feat: Offer wrap in exception calls
 - [x] fix: Parse tests in console: Parse args with single quotes correctly, like `tests/test_.py::test_this[<class 'src.MyClass'>]`
 - [x] fix: Parse tests in console: Strip spaces in the beginning